CSc-71010-Spring-2025/Syllabus/README.md

 1. Gathering and analyzing information and data that will be reviewed in order to improve safety, reporting, responsiveness and the resolution of incidents.

 Please review the [Sexual Misconduct CUNY Policy][https://www.gc.cuny.edu/CUNY_GC/media/CUNY-Graduate-Center/PDF/HR/Policy/Policy-Sexual-Misconduct.pdf?ext=.pdf].

-## Syllabus Change Policy

-Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
-Students will be informed about changes to the syllabus via class attendance.

 ## Instructor Biography